andrepucas/lp2_4XGame_p1_2022/README.md

 [`MapData`]'s list and instantiates a [`MapCell`] prefab for each.
 A [`MapCell`] represents a game tile visually, only holding its terrain and resources sprites.

-Once all are instantiated, [`Map Display`] then raises an event that makes the [`Controller`] tell the [`PanelsUserInterface`] that it can now enable the [`MapDisplayPanel`], rendering the map visible, and disables the Grid Layout and Content Size Fitter components, boosting performance by reducing automatic
+Once all are instantiated, [`MapDisplay`] then raises an event that makes the [`Controller`] tell the [`PanelsUserInterface`] that it can now enable the [`MapDisplayPanel`], rendering the map visible, and disables the Grid Layout and Content Size Fitter components, boosting performance by reducing automatic